 Neo-Confucian Views on Empathy without Self

-How Neo-Confucian philosopher Zhu Xi's view on "other-focused empathy" (以己即人) can be in conversation with contemporary empirical works on empathy in cognitive science and psychology.
-And how the view stands up to the challenge of ubiquitous self-involvement in imagination, which I argued for in my dissertation.
+How Neo-Confucian philosopher Zhu Xi's view on "other-focused empathy" (以己及人) can be in conversation with contemporary empirical works on empathy in cognitive science and psychology, and how the view stands up to the challenge of ubiquitous self-involvement in imagination

-A critical conversation on the modes of self-involvement in empathy among Buddhism, Neo-Confucianism, and European phenomenology.
+On the modes of self-involvement in empathy among Buddhism, Neo-Confucianism, and European phenomenology

 Examines the social impact of private sexual fantasies